jeromeetienne/AR.js/babylon.js/README.md

 ## custom markers:
-Currently the path to the marker is hardcode within babylon-ar.js @502015
+Currently the path to the marker is hardcode within babylon-ar.js @502015 This is clearly a temporary kludge, and i would love if somebody provide a pull request to make it tunable.
 ```javascript
 if( trackingBackend === 'artoolkit' ){
 		file.subMarkersControls[0].parameters.type = 'pattern'